RisingTechOSS/risingOS_changelogs/README.md

 ---

 ## 🔒 Security
-- **Android Security**: September 2023 security patches applied.
+- **Android Security**: Security patches for September 2023 have been applied.
-- **Safetynet Attestation**: Passes by default, Play protect protect certification status is certified.
+- **Safetynet Attestation**: Passes by default.
+Play Protect certification status is certified.

 ---